-In 2021, supply chain disruptions and consumer purchasing power are rapidly declining due to the coronavirus (Covid-19) outbreak; there are a decrease in demand for new cars and the shortage of semiconductors, which greatly affects the car production plan.
+In 2022, supply chain disruptions and consumer purchasing power are rapidly declining due to the coronavirus (Covid-19) outbreak; there is a decrease in demand for new cars and the shortage of semiconductors, which greatly affects the car production plan.

-The Federation of Thai Industries (FTI) has revised the production target in 2021 to 1.55 - 1.60 million units, with the forecast that the situation will gradually recover in 2022 with 3-5% growth.
-The boosting factor of the growth comes from consumers who used the rights of the "first car" to come back to buy a car again, government's investment in transportation sectors and the launch of more than 10 new models from all automotive manufacturers to stimulate consumer demand and respond to the consumers needs.
-The market share of the major automotive manufacteres is Toyota (31%), Isuzu (25%), Honda (12%), Mitsubishi (6%), Mazda (5%), Nissan (4%) and others (16%).
+The Federation of Thai Industries (FTI) has revised the production target in 2022 from 1.80 million units to 1.75 million units and adjusting the production for export target from 1 million units to 0.90 million units.
+The production volume for export markets has been reduced by the prolonged Ukraine-Russia war that began in late February 2022.
+This has been affecting the shortage of semiconductors.
+The market share of the major automotive manufacturers is Toyota (33%), Isuzu (26%), Honda (10%), Mitsubishi (6%), Mazda (5%), Nissan (3%) and others (17%).

 Even in the economic situation amid the epidemic of the coronavirus (Covid-19) that continues to spread both in Thailand and around the world, the company still aims to maintain sales and increase market share continuously.
 It also focuses on expanding automobile and motorcycle control cable and the car window regulator market and expanding business from new products that the company is developing, such as Power Slide Door, Power Lift Gate, automotive parts, tail gate absorbers and motorcycle seat opening kit that will start selling to Nissan Motor and Mitsubishi.
-The target customers are Honda Automobile (Thailand) Co., Ltd., Nissan Motor Thailand Co., Ltd., Isuzu Motor Thailand Co., Ltd. and Ford Thailand Motor Co., Ltd. They have been company for a long time and have a policy to use Thailand as a production base for the eco-car group, passenger cars, and commercial vehicles.
+The target customers are Honda Automobile (Thailand) Co., Ltd., Nissan Motor Thailand Co., Ltd., Isuzu Motor Thailand Co., Ltd. and Ford Thailand Motor Co., Ltd. They have been a company for a long time and have a policy to use Thailand as a production base for the eco-car group, passenger cars, and commercial vehicles.
 This year, there are plans to launch new models to increase the variety of products and to meet the needs of all groups of customers.
 This gives an opportunity to increase sales.

 In addition, there is the opportunity to expand the market from European and Chinese car manufacturers because BMW, MG Motor, and Great Wall Motor (GWM) have expanded their production base to Thailand to replace General Motor that has closed.
-GWM plans to launch a new small passenger automibile next year to get market share in Thailand.
-All automotive manufactures have set a policy to increase the purchase of parts from Asia and from Thailand which has been recognized its high potential in manufacturing and exporting automotive parts in this region.
-Thus, the company has an opportunity to expand the market in domestic and overseas.
+GWM plans to launch a new small passenger automobile next year to get market share in Thailand.
+All automotive manufactures have set a policy to increase the purchase of parts from Asia and from Thailand which has been recognized for its high potential in manufacturing and exporting automotive parts in this region.
+Thus, the company has an opportunity to expand the market domestically and overseas.